 While not all team members are high potential employees, everyone has potential and everyone must feel they are part of the long term solutions for the company.

 How will your team perform in the next year?
 Do you have a paradox around your potential?
+Is there a need for employee training?
 Get clear and begin to focus on the results that can be accomplished.